orbs-network/membuffers/README.md

 ###### Strengths of Cap'n Proto
 * Cap'n Proto currently has wider language support.
-* Cap'n Proto messages are memory mapped for fast direct access (although the Go implementation [doesn't](https://github.com/capnproto/go-capnproto2/blob/1a91d13193ec7bcc8fa758b4edfaf8cc807e6180/capn.go#L66) take advantage of that).
+* Cap'n Proto messages are also memory mapped for fast direct access (although the Go implementation [doesn't](https://github.com/capnproto/go-capnproto2/blob/1a91d13193ec7bcc8fa758b4edfaf8cc807e6180/capn.go#L66) take advantage of that).
+* Cap'n Proto deals more gracefully with huge files that you don't want to page into memory in their entirety (like a 1GB buffer).
 * Cap'n Proto is a relatively popular project with a large community.

 ## MemBuffers wire format